sonic-net/sonic-swss/doc/hft-local-storage.md

 file reads successfully.
 Do not equate successful prefix readback with complete capture or a clean EOS.

-`DecodedSample` contains `record_seq`, `stat_index`, `object_name`, `type_name`,
+`DecodedSample` contains `stat_index`, `object_name`, `type_name`,
 `stat_name`, `observation_time`, and `value`, delivered in record/stat order via
 `values[c * T + t]`.
 This is a **samples API**: zero-counter records emit no callbacks.
-Use standard Arrow lists when their timestamps/sequences matter.
+Use standard Arrow lists when their timestamps or record locations matter.
+Column 0 holds timestamps and column 1 holds values; the API returns no sequence or file/batch/record location fields.

 Readers are intended for the service's own files, including crash-damaged ones, not hostile input.
 Envelope/raw-size checks do not make arbitrary FlatBuffers or malicious ZSTD expansion bombs safe to parse.
-Keep files and directories under trusted control. v4 readers do not migrate or decode v1/v2/v3 data; select readers by embedded format version rather than renaming old files.
+Keep files and directories under trusted control.
+The v5 reader explicitly rejects historical v4 three-field streams as an unsupported format version. v1/v2/v3 are also not decoded.
+Use the corresponding old reader for older formats; there is no automatic migration.
+Archived data remains untouched.
+Select readers by embedded format version rather than renaming old files.

 ## Reading With PyArrow